 Are pets allowed?

-Service animals are welcome but need to wear their service identification jacket or vest.
+Only service animals are welcome in the Museum but must wear their service identification jacket or vest.

-Pets and non-service animals are not permitted in the Museum.
+During the hot summer months we discourage anyone from leaving a pet in a car.
 If on Museum grounds, please keep on a leash and clean up after your pet.